Sunak faces crunch vote as Rwanda plan dealt fresh blow by senior resignations

 But the scope of the revolt would be more than enough to sink the legislation and overturn the Government’s working majority if it were repeated at the Bill’s final Commons hurdle expected on Wednesday.

-However, no Conservatives voted against the Bill at second reading – despite similar warnings from the right of the party which had appeared to put its fate in jeopardy beforehand.
+However, no Conservatives voted against the Bill at second reading – despite similar warnings from the right of the party which had appeared to put it in jeopardy beforehand.

 Mr Sunak faces a grilling during Prime Minister’s Questions before the crucial third reading.

-In a bid to unite his party ahead of the expected vote, he told the Daily Express newspaper: “As a party we have to come together to get this legislation through and put the pressure on Labour who are nowhere near on the issue.”
+In a bid to unite his party ahead of the showdown, he told the Daily Express newspaper: “As a party we have to come together to get this legislation through and put the pressure on Labour who are nowhere near on the issue.”

-It comes after senior red-wall MPs Lee Anderson and Brendan Clarke-Smith resigned from their party positions to back changes tabled by Mr Cash and former immigration minister Robert Jenrick.
+It comes after senior red-wall MPs Lee Anderson and Brendan Clarke-Smith resigned from their party positions to vote in favour of changes tabled by Mr Cash and former immigration minister Robert Jenrick.

-Former prime minister Liz Truss, former ministers Suella Braverman and Sir Simon Clarke and former leader Sir Iain Duncan Smith were also among those to back the amendments.
+Former prime minister Liz Truss, former ministers Suella Braverman and Sir Simon Clarke and former leader Sir Iain Duncan Smith were also among those to support the changes.

+Boris Johnson, who is no longer an MP but introduced the Rwanda scheme during his premiership and remains an influential figure in Tory circles, has also backed calls for the Bill to be hardened.

 Under the Government’s plan, migrants who cross the English Channel on small boats could be sent on a one-way trip to Rwanda rather than being allowed to try to seek asylum in the UK.

-The legislation, along with a recently signed treaty with Kigali, are aimed at ensuring the scheme is legally watertight following a Supreme Court ruling against it last year.
+The legislation, along with a recently signed treaty with Kigali, is aimed at ensuring the scheme is legally watertight following a Supreme Court ruling against it last year.

 The stalled policy comes with a £290 million bill but no asylum seekers arriving via unauthorised routes have been relocated as yet following a series of challenges in the courts.

-A Downing Street source said the PM accepted Mr Anderson and Mr Clarke-Smith’s resignations and reiterated that the Bill was “the toughest legislation brought before Parliament to tackle illegal migration”.
+A Downing Street source said the PM accepted Mr Anderson and Mr Clarke-Smith’s resignations and reiterated that it believes the Bill was “the toughest legislation brought before Parliament to tackle illegal migration”.

 Mr Sunak had sought to quell a revolt by promising to defy so-called Rule 39 injunctions from Strasbourg, which can block deportation flights from taking off, in order to get the scheme running.